pauleveritt/arcade_tutorial/python_setup.rst

 Installing Python on Windows is quite easy.
 Head to the `Python download page <https://www.python.org/downloads/>`_ and follow the instructions to download Python 3.6.1 (or higher.)
-During the install, make sure to XXX
+During the install, make sure to click the checkbox on the first screen to put Python in the Windows ``PATH``.

 .. raw:: html